 M: Yeah.
 That’s true.
 That’s a good question.
 I think, honestly, I think I center myself a lot in my mixes.
 At least the mixes that exist online.
 When I’m playing at a club, I think there’s a level of improvisation that I have to maintain.
 You never know if the audience is not feeling it.
 So I have to be conscientious of what I’m playing and how the audience is behaving.
 So even if I go into a space with a set prepared, I try to leave room for those moments of improvisation where the mix could be completely different.
 I think that’s important as a DJ, to be able to think on the go and not be so stuck on a certain pattern.
 I recently had a conversation with one of my mentors.
 They were saying I shouldn’t be afraid to go off beat as long as it’s rewarding.
 I think that that is important.
 A lot of us really try to be like—this has to be on beat.
 If it’s off beat then it’s not working.
 But I don’t think that’s necessarily true.
 I think you’re working with the audience to get somewhere else.
 So I’ve been trying to rewire my thinking of mixing in that type of language.

 I recently went to a set in New York, I was just in New York.
-Total Freedom was playing—I’ve always listened to Total Freedom, I’ve always liked his music—so during his set, that was one of the craziest sets I’ve heard honestly.
+Total Freedom was playing—I’ve always listened to Total Freedom, I’ve always liked his music— that was one of the craziest sets I’ve heard honestly.
 He was able to maneuver through all these different genres so effectively.
-I was really trying to figure out was he was doing on the CDJs with just hearing what he was playing, but I honestly couldn’t figure it out.
-He was definitely playing on 4 CDJs and I’m thinking there’s this atmospheric sound mixed with a blend and then this in and out with all these different things that worked so well.
+I was really trying to figure out what he was doing on the CDJs just hearing what he was playing, but I honestly couldn’t figure it out.
+He was definitely playing on four CDJs and I’m thinking there was this atmospheric sound mixed with a blend and then this in and out with all these different things that worked so well.
 That inspired me to expand what I could do.
-In all honestly I think in Chicago there can be a level of comfortability.
+In all honesty, I think in Chicago there can be a level of comfortability.
 I haven’t heard something like that in Chicago.
 Maybe we need to bring more people here.
 But um—yeah—I forgot the question again.

 ST: Me too.
 We’re off beat [Laughs].
 That’s fine, the question is not that important.
 What was it though?
 Oh, field recordings.